jukesliu/automated-glacier-terminus/README.md

 activate newly created environment:

-- conda activate autoterm_env
+- conda activate autoterm

+and add as a ipykernel:

+- python3 -m ipykernel install --user --name=autoterm

-then start jupyter in browser
+then start jupyter in browser:

-- jupyter notebook &
+- jupyter notebook

+and change the kernel to **autoterm**.